bugzilla/bugzilla/docs/en/rst/administering/keywords.rst

 bugs much easier.
 Keywords are global, rather than per product.

 Keywords can be created, edited, deactivated, or deleted by clicking the "Keywords" link in the admin page.
-There are two fields for each keyword—the keyword itself and a brief description.
+There are three fields for each keyword—the keyword itself, a brief description, and if the keyword is active or not.